-Fail2Ban is a new security module included in Plesk 12.
+Fail2Ban is a security module included in your Plesk control panel software.
 Fail2Ban logs failed attempts to connect to your server and blocks repeated offenders temporarily by IP address by adding them to a jail.
 This is great for server security but can sometimes lead to legitimate IP addresses being inadvertently blocked following failed attempts to connect.
 Typically we see these when a password has been entered incorrectly, but often an incorrectly configured email account can cause this issue too.

 This short guide will show you how to ensure that your server’s Fail2Ban module isn’t blocking you from accessing your server.